Sylius/Sylius/adr/2024_07_15_api_state_providers_structure.md

 ## Decision Outcome

-Chosen option: `Separate StateProviders by sections and resources`, because it provides a clear and manageable way to customize form types for different contexts.
+Chosen option: `Separate StateProviders by sections and resources`, because it provides a clear and manageable way to organize state providers.

 New Structure: